Maine de Biran: Thought

 In the last stage of his philosophy, Biran distinguished the animal existence from the human, under which the three forms above noted are classed.
 And both from the life of the spirit, in which human thought is brought into relation with the supersensible, divine system of things.
 This stage is left imperfect.
-Altogether Biran's work presents a very remarkable specimen of deep metaphysical thinking directed by preference to the psychological aspect of experience.
+Altogether, Biran's work presents a very remarkable specimen of deep metaphysical thinking directed by preference to the psychological aspect of experience.

-So, it has been said there are three stages marking the development of his philosophy.
+So, it has been said that there are three stages marking the development of his philosophy.
 Up to 1804, a stage called by Naville "the philosophy of sensation", he was a follower of Condillac's sensism, as modified by de Tracy, which he soon abandoned in favour of a system based on an analysis of internal reflection.
-In the second stage — the philosophy of will — 1804-18, to avoid materialism and fatalism, he embraced the doctrine of immediate apperception, showing that man knows himself and exterior things by the resistance to his effort.
-On reflecting he remarks the voluntary effort which differentiates his internal from his external experience, thus learning to distinguish between the ego and the non-ego.
-In the third stage — the philosophy of religion — after 1818, we find de Biran advocating a mystical intuitional psychology.
+In the second stage – the philosophy of will – 1804–18, to avoid materialism and fatalism, he embraced the doctrine of immediate apperception, showing that man knows himself and exterior things by the resistance to his effort.
+On reflecting he remarks on the voluntary effort which differentiates his internal from his external experience, thus learning to distinguish between the ego and the non-ego.
+In the third stage – the philosophy of religion – after 1818, Biran advocated a mystical intuitional psychology.
 To man's two states of life: representation (common to animals), and volition (volition, sensation, and perception), he adds a third: love or life of union with God, in which the life of Divine grace absorbs representation and volition.
-Maine de Biran's style is laboured, but he is reckoned by Cousin as the greatest French metaphysician from the time of Malebranche.
-His genius was not fully recognized till after his death, as the essay "Sur l'habitude" (Paris, 1803) was the only book that appeared under his name during his lifetime; but his reputation was firmly established on the publication of his writings, partly by Cousin ("Œuvres philosophiques de Maine de Biran", Paris, 1834-41), and partly by Naville ("Œuvres inédites de Maine de Biran", Paris, 1859).
+Biran's style is laboured, but he is reckoned by Cousin as the greatest French metaphysician from the time of Malebranche.
+His genius was not fully recognized till after his death, as the essay "Sur l'habitude" (Paris, 1803) was the only book that appeared under his name during his lifetime; but his reputation was firmly established on the publication of his writings, partly by Cousin (Œuvres philosophiques de Maine de Biran, Paris, 1834-41), and partly by Naville (Œuvres inédites de Maine de Biran, Paris, 1859).

 Criticism

 Equating "cause" with "force"

 Schopenhauer, claimed that "No one has carried this confusion, or rather identification, of natural force with cause so far as Maine de Biran in his Nouvelles considérations des rapports du physique au moral, since this is essential to his philosophy."
-This confusion of force of nature and cause occurred often throughout the book. "[W]hen he speaks of causes, he hardly ever puts cause alone, but almost always says cause ou force…."
+This confusion of force of nature and cause occurred often throughout the book. "[W]hen he speaks of causes, he hardly ever puts cause alone, but almost always says cause ou force...."
 Schopenhauer believed that the confusion was intentional.
 Biran was "conscious of identifying two disparate concepts in order to be able to make use of either of them according to the circumstances."
 Therefore, he purposely equated cause with force in order "to keep the identification present in the reader’s mind."